Pakistan and India step back from the brink, tensions simmer

 Wing Commander Abhinandan Varthaman, who became the face and symbol of the biggest clash between India and Pakistan in many years, walked across the border just before 9 p.m.
 (1600 GMT) on Friday in a high-profile handover shown on live television.

-Shelling on both sides of the Line of Control (LoC) that acts as a de facto border in the disputed Kashmir region continued after his release, resulting in four deaths, but then stopped overnight, officials said.
+Shelling across the Line of Control (LoC) that acts as a de facto border in the disputed Kashmir region, a frequent feature in recent weeks, continued on Saturday.

-Pakistan’s military on Saturday said its air force and navy “continue to be alert and vigilant”.
+Pakistan’s military said on Saturday its air force and navy “continue to be alert and vigilant”, while two of its soldiers were killed after exchanging fire with Indian troops along the Line of Control.
+India’s military said on Saturday that Pakistan was firing mortar shells across the LoC.

 Pakistan touted Abhinandan’s return as “as a goodwill gesture aimed at de-escalating rising tensions with India” after weeks of unease that threatened to spiral into war after both countries used jets for bombing missions this week.